SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ### Task 3: Fill in the subscriber callback function ###
 Open your `pure_pursuit.py` file.
 Your third task is to fill in the missing code of the function `goal_callback` following instructions under **TODO**.

-Once you are finished, **restart** `lab1_simulation.launch`.
+Once you are finished, **restart** `lab1_simulation.launch` (i.e., `roslaunch lab1 lab1_simulation.launch`).
 From the RViz simulator, you can add a desired goal location by selecting **2D Nav Goal** from the top panel and then clicking a point on the map.
 You will see that the position of your clicked point is printed on your terminal.

 ### Task 4: Construct and publish a ROS message ###